petelomax/Phix/readme.txt

 26/11/2021: Spurious C_PTR in demo\arwen\dll_links.ew caused a cryptic error
             when running p -c edita, not that I have done anything to better catch that in pmain.e, nor tested it still runs under Euphoria.
+04/01/2022: Freed up the temp squence used in v.show(), using zero_temp().
+06/01/2022: Prohibited switch/exit and loop/break under with js, see docs.
+15/02/2022: Added some extra "unexpected end block comment" error checking.
+            While ptok.e/getToken() explictly checked for '*' and '/' after
+            "--" and issued an "unexpected end block comment" error, the same was not true in the otherwise nearly identical code of ptok.e/ skipSpacesAndComments() which just let it pass by as an ordinary (single) line comment.
+Of course it messed up syntax colouring in the editor.
+It occurred inside a #ilASM{} and maybe that was the only way it could have ever escaped unnoticed.
+Gave me a bit of a fright, tbh, but probably won't trigger m/any knock-ons...

 Version 1.0.1